openqasm/openqasm/source/language/openpulse.rst

   frame driveframe0 = newframe(drive0, 5e9, 0.0); // newframe(port pr, float[size] frequency, angle[size] phase)

 would initialize a frame on the ``drive0`` port with a frequency of 5 GHz, and phase of 0.0.
-Importantly, the time with which the frame is initialized is 0 **relative** to the start time of the containing block (see :ref:`Timing` section for more details).
+Importantly, a frame can be initializated in either a ``cal`` or ``defcal`` block which means that the time with which it is initialized is 0 **relative** to the start time of the containing block (see :ref:`Timing` section for more details).

+If a compiler toolchain is unable to support the initialization of ``frame``s within ``defcal``s, it is expected to raise a compile-time error when such an initialization is encountered.

 Note that multiple frames may address the same port e.g.